lunarcast/lunarbox/infoeducatie/external.md

 - All the purescript dependencies I used are listed in spago.dhall
 - Other tooling I used can be found in package.json
 - The loading animation is taken from [loading.io](https://loading.io/css/)
+- THe svg illustrations are taken from [undraw](https://undraw.co/)

 ## Why are there other contributors?